 These setbacks integrate landscape buffers, public pathways and one-way roads.
-This setback also integrates landscape mounding and screening to ensure noise and headlights from the cars do not impact on the neighbours.
+These setbacks also integrates landscape mounding and screening to ensure noise and headlights from the cars do not impact on the neighbours.

-This results in a minimum 15m setback of any proposed built form from the boundary (excluding Building A to its western boundary to the townhouses which is a suitable setback to its neighbours), reducing any immediate visual impact.
+This results in a minimum 15m setback of any proposed built form from the boundary (excluding Building A to its western boundary to the townhouses, which is a suitable setback to its neighbours, and the community centre in the central precinct to its eastern boundary, which has been approved under DA2019/105 on 30 October 2019), reducing any immediate visual impact.